One to One Support

 "Mum is having fun again even if she is just living in the moment."

-Examples of one to one support are going for walks, going out for coffee or lunch, swimming, board games and attending local community projects.
+Examples of one to one support are going for walks, going out for coffee or lunch, swimming, attending the driving range and attending local community projects.
 The one to one support has facilitated some individuals to volunteer for other charities such as Centre Point, thus promoting the individual’s sense of purpose but also enabling reciprocal support and learning.
-One to one support can lead to the individual then gaining the confidence to join a group, but in most cases it is offered where an individual has quite specific needs e.g. problems with sequencing or more severe impairment.
+Using a person centred approach, one to one support can lead to the individual gaining confidence to join a workshop.
+In some cases, one to one support can also be offered to aid transition into more suitable community organisations as an individual's needs change.

 Our Referral Pathway page describes the process of referral.